tmsalab/edm/README.md

 are lowering the amount of redundancies, or copy and pasted code, within the CDM framework we are building.

-Specifically, the `ecdm` package imports:
+Specifically, the `ecdm` package imports estimation routines from:

   - `dina`: Estimating the Deterministic Input, Noisy “And” Gate (‘DINA’) cognitive diagnostic model parameters using a Gibbs sampler.
+  - `edina`: Estimating the Exploratory Deterministic Input, Noisy “And” Gate (‘EDINA’) cognitive diagnostic model parameters using a Gibbs sampler.
   - `rrum`: Estimating the reduced Reparametrized Unified Model (‘rRUM’) with a Gibbs sampler.
+  - `errum`: Estimating the Exploratory reduced Reparametrized Unified Model (‘ErRUM’) with a Gibbs sampler.

+Moreover, we have additional packages that are used within the modeling
+process:

+  - `rgen`: Simulate Multivariate Probability Distributions
+  - `simcdm`: Simulate responses underneath a DINA or rRUM model.
   - `shinyecdm`: User Interface for Modeling with Exploratory Models

-  - `simcdm`: Simulate responses underneath a DINA or rRUM model.
-  - `rgen`: Simulate Multivariate Probability Distributions
+Lastly, we hace sampled data packages available here:

   - `ecdmdata`: Data package containing psychometric modeling data used in multiple packages.